jpthompson212/stkEngineDockerContainer/README.md

  > Unofficial STK Engine on Linux Container

- This requires that you download STK Engine for Linux from [AGI Suppoort](https://support.agi.com/downloads/?t=2) and obtain a license by contacting [AGI Support](mailto:support@agi.com).
-Once you have obtained these place the STK Engine for Linux zip file and the license file at the root directory of the project.
+ This requires that you download STK Engine on Linux from [AGI Suppoort](https://support.agi.com/downloads/3/) and obtain a license by contacting [AGI Support](mailto:support@agi.com).
+Once you have obtained these place the STK Engine for Linux zip file at the root directory and update the [license file](License/ansyslmd.ini) to point to your Ansys license server.

 ## Build the image ##

-If you would like to build the image yourself

 ### Example Build Command ###